The Story Behind 'Missing Person', A Perfume That Broke The Internet

 @rachelrigler Adam’s reaction to Missing Person by @Phlur 💋✨ #perfume #phlur #perfumetok #fragrance ♬ original sound - Rachel Rigler

 Like the beauty industry equivalent of a new TV drama, everyone I mention Missing Person to has an opinion to share.
 How exactly does it evoke such personal memories for so many?
 Research suggests that scent, emotion and memory are intrinsically linked.
-Chriselle Lim, founder of PHLUR, had this in mind when she dreamed up the perfume.
+Chriselle Lim, owner and creative director of PHLUR, had this in mind when she dreamed up the perfume.

 "I was going through a very difficult period in my life and navigating a divorce when I started working on Missing Person," she tells R29.
 "Developing the scent with fine fragrance perfumer Constance, I described to her how I felt emotionally.
 I felt lonely and wanted to bottle something that would smell familiar, taking me back to a time I felt secure."
 Chriselle says she wanted the story to be an integral part of the marketing — and it's working.

-Note: Correction: This story originally said that Chriselle Lim is the founder of PHLUR.
-She is the owner and creative director.
-We regret the error.